-Menorca was a very safe destination throughout 2020 and remains so – safer than the UK, safer than mainland Spain, safer than Mallorca, safer than many places around the world.
+Menorca was a very safe destination throughout 2020 and remains so – safer than the UK, safer than mainland Spain, safer than many places around the world.
 Naturally however, there are restrictions in place on the island aimed at keeping visitors and residents as safe as possible.

-As of 23 November 2020 all arrivals to Spain from a ‘high risk’ country must show a certificate with a negative PCR result, and all arrivals have to show that they have completed a health questionnaire.
+All arrivals aged 12 years and over to Menorca from the UK must now either show a negative Covid test result or proof of double vaccination.
+All arrivals also have to show that they have completed a health questionnaire.
 Visit the Spain Travel Health website for full details.

 Out and about

 You must wear a face masks in shops and other indoor public areas.
 Face masks are not required in your holiday villa or around your own pool, and are no longer required in the street or on the beach.
 Full details: http://safetourism.illesbalears.travel/en

 Rest assured that all of Travel Menorca’s villas and apartments are diligently cleaned between guest arrivals to ensure optimum safety for our guests.

 As of early September – as reported by Menorca.info – some 78% of Menorca’s over-16 population had been twice vaccinated, a significantly greater percentage than the UK and many European countries.